-- 6. Respondent has carefully read, fully discussed with counsel, and understands the charges and allegations in Accusation No. 4851.
+- 6. Respondent, by its authorized representative, has carefully read, fully discussed with counsel, and understands the charges and allegations in Accusation No. 4851.
 Respondent has also carefully read, fully discussed with counsel, and understands the effects of this Stipulated Settlement and Disciplinary Order. - 7.
-Respondent is fully aware of his legal rights in this matter, including the right to a hearing on the charges and allegations in the Accusation; the right to be represented by counsel at his own expense; the right to confront and cross-examine the witnesses against him; the right to present evidence and to testify on his own behalf; the right to the issuance of subpoenas to compel the attendance of witnesses and the production of documents; the right to reconsideration and court review of an adverse decision; and all other rights accorded by the California Administrative Procedure Act and other applicable laws. - 8.
-Respondent voluntarily, knowingly, and intelligently waives and gives up each and every right set forth above.
+Respondent, by its authorized representative, is fully aware of its legal rights in this matter, including the right to a hearing on the charges and allegations in the Accusation; the right to be represented by counsel at his own expense; the right to confront and cross-examine the witnesses against him; the right to present evidence and to testify on his own behalf; the right to the issuance of subpoenas to compel the attendance of witnesses and the production of documents; the right to reconsideration and court review of an adverse decision; and all other rights accorded by the California Administrative Procedure Act and other applicable laws. - 8.
+Respondent, by its authorized representative, voluntarily, knowingly, and intelligently waives and gives up each and every right set forth above.